percona/k8spsmdb-docs/docs/sidecar.md

 and mounts it to the `rs-sidecar-0` container’s filesystem under the `/secret` directory.

+!!! note
-**NOTE**: Don’t forget you need to [create a Secret Object](https://kubernetes.io/docs/concepts/configuration/secret/) before you can use it.
+    Don’t forget you need to [create a Secret Object](https://kubernetes.io/docs/concepts/configuration/secret/) before you can use it.

 ### configMap